 • RT (Re-Tweet) – Reposting something that has already been posted on the Twitter stream.
 RT usually precedes the original post to give credit to the user who published it first.

 • DM – This is a Direct Message sent to a Twitter user.
-However, you must follow that user before (DM) messaging them.
+However, you must follow that user before DM messaging them.
 DMs don’t appear in the Twitter public stream.
-They instead go directly to your Twitter inbox. *Think of this as a hybrid between e-mail, instant messaging or SMS.
+They instead go directly to your Twitter inbox and can be up to 10,000 characters. *Think of them as a hybrid between e-mail, instant messaging or SMS.

 • Favorite – When you favorite a Tweet it indicates that you like that specific post on your feed.
 You can find all of your favorite Tweets by clicking on the favorites link on your profile page.
 I use the favorite feature to bookmark tweets that I would like to reference later or to acknowledge a mention on my feed.